Nicolomecca/Progetto_Capstone_front_end/README.md

 Clone the repository:
 bash
 git clone https://github.com/Nicolomecca/Progetto_Capstone_front_end.git
 Navigate to the project directory: bash cd Progetto_Capstone_front_end
 Install dependencies:
 bash
 npm install
 Start the development server:
 bash
 npm start
 Open http://localhost:3000 in your browser to view the application.
+Configure and start the backend:
+Clone the backend repository: git clone https://github.com/Nicolomecca/Progetto_Capstone_back_end.git Follow the instructions in the backend README to set it up and run it With both frontend and backend running, the application will be fully functional.
+🏗️ Project Structure
+This project is divided into two main repositories:
+Frontend (This repository)
+Backend: Link to backend repository
+The frontend handles the user interface and user interaction, while the backend manages business logic, authentication, and database interactions.
 🤝 Contributing
 We welcome contributions!
 To contribute:
 Fork the repository